 If you have not done so already, we recommend that you first read How Insulin Action Affects Blood Glucose in a Conventional Insulin Program as background for the information that follows.

 Pattern Adjustment in 3 Easy Steps

 In order to detect a pattern of high or low blood glucose, it is necessary first to know your child’s target blood glucose.
 Once you know what the goal is, you are ready to start down the path to reach that goal.

 It may seem a little intimidating to make changes to the insulin doses your child is receiving.
 However, if you choose to make insulin adjustments, the process is relatively straightforward:

 1. Review the log book every 3 to 4 days, looking for patterns.

-3. If blood glucose is above target at the same time of day, for 3 days in a row, you may need to increase the insulin that is working at that time.
+... you may need to decrease the insulin that is working at that time.

 By How Much Should I Adjust?

 The amount that you change the dose depends on how much insulin is currently being given.